work for us banner

 Current vacancies

-About Devon MNVP
+About the MNVP

 We support the LMNS to ensure services are delivered in a kind, personal and safe way by making sure the service user voice is central to all decision making and quality oversight.
 This enables the ICB to fulfil its responsibilities in line with the three-year delivery plan for maternity and neonatal services in England.